PranavBilurkar/MovieCollectionAPI/README.md

 ## Unit Tests

-The MovieCollection.Test project contains unit tests for the API.
+The `MovieCollection.Test` project contains unit tests for the API.
 To run the tests, open the Test Explorer in Visual Studio and click "Run Tests."

 ## User Interface

-The MovieCollectionUI project provides a user-friendly web interface for managing movie collections.
+The `MovieCollection.UI` project provides a user-friendly web interface for managing movie collections.
 The UI allows users to:

 View the list of all movies in the collection.
 View details of a specific movie.